brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [lex.phases]{.sref} Phases of translation {-}

-[In addition to changes necessary for this proposal, we are applying the "drive-by fix" of merging phases 7/8, in order to clarify that template instantiation is interleaved with translation.]{.ednote}
+[In addition to changes necessary for this proposal, we are applying the "drive-by fix" of merging phases 7/8, in order to clarify that template instantiation is interleaved with translation.
+In so doing, we replace the notion of "instantiation units" with a partial ordering among all program constructs in a translation unit.]{.ednote}

 Modify the wording for phases 7-8 of [lex.phases]{.sref} as follows: